Snowplant

 East Carson Drainage

-When you arrive at Highway 108, at either Saint Marys Pass or Sonora Pass, you will hitchhike 9 miles down to the Kennedy Meadows Pack Station, also on Highway 108, where your second (or third) resupply will be waiting for you with Cheryl.
+When we arrive at Highway 108, at either Saint Marys Pass or Sonora Pass trailheads, we will hitchhike 9 miles down to the Kennedy Meadows Pack Station, also on Highway 108, where our second (or third) resupply will be waiting for us with Cheryl.
 Tell her hi from Alex!

 At both Lake Alpine on Highway 4 and the Kennedy Meadows Pack Station on Highway 108 we can rest up a bit, eat some good food, have a beer, hang out with the fishermen, locals, car campers, staff, hunters, and cowboys, and pick up our resupply for the next section of our run South to Tuolumne Meadows.

 Man, I like both routes a lot!
+Plus there are a couple of other ways to go that are really nice too!
 The TYT South from KM hikes up by Relief Reservoir past Granite Chief to cross the amazing Emigrant Basin to enter Yosemite through Bond Pass into the top of Jack Main Canyon.
 This is amazing terrain.

-The Pacific Crest Trail, on the other hand, swings around the Emigrant Basin to follow the granite terrain of the West Walker River up past a series of stunning lakes to Dorothy Pass Lake, where you will enter Yosemite at the top of Jack Main Canyon, just above where the Tahoe to Yosemite Trail enters the Canyon.
+The Pacific Crest Trail, on the other hand, swings around the Emigrant Basin to follow the granite terrain of the West Walker River up past a series of stunning lakes to Dorothy Pass Lake, where we enter Yosemite at the top of Jack Main Canyon, just above where the Tahoe to Yosemite Trail enters the Canyon through Bond Pass.

 The Pacific Crest Trail hiker can alter their route to pass through Emigrant Basin between Big Sam and Bond Pass, bypassing the West Walker River between Kennedy Canyon and Dorothy Pass Lake.